azimuttapp/azimutt/libs/aml/docs/v1/README.md

 ### Column relation

 Some columns can reference another column, eventually using a SQL foreign key.
 In AML, this can be done with the `fk` keyword (shortcut for *foreign key* 😉) in the column definition or as a standalone instruction (see [Relations](#-relations)).
 This relation means a column references another one, and thus can be used in a join clause.
-But it does not necessarily imply there is a real foreign key in the database schema.
+But it does not necessarily imply there is a real foreign key in the database.

 To define a relation in the column definition, just add the `fk` keyword with a column reference after like this: `fk table.column`, or with the table schema: `fk schema.table.column`.